Jul 1, 2025

 What is a Large Action Model (LAM)?

-You’ve probably heard of Large Language Models (LLMs) like GPT or Claude – the AI that can write essays, answer complex questions, and even generate poetry.
+You’ve probably heard of Large Language Models (LLMs) like GPT or Claude - the AI that can write essays, answer complex questions, and even spin up poetry.

-But what if AI could go beyond just understanding and generating language?
-What if it could do things?
-That’s where Large Action Models (LAMs) come in.
+But what if AI could go beyond just talking?
+What if it could actually do things?
+That’s where the Large Action Model (LAM) comes in.

 What’s the difference between a Large Action Model (LAM) and a Large Language Model (LLM)?

-A Large Action Model (LAM), on the other hand, takes things further.
-It doesn’t just respond - it acts.
-LAMs combine the language understanding of LLMs with the ability to perform tasks across software, APIs, devices, or even physical robotics.
+A Large Action Model (LAM), on the other hand, goes beyond language.
+It acts.
+LAMs elevate comprehension into execution, turning instructions into tangible outcomes.
+They combine the linguistic intelligence of LLMs with the ability to interact across applications, APIs, software tools, and even robotics.

 Large Action Model Examples

-To understand how LAMs work in practice, let’s walk through some compelling examples:
+To understand how LAMs work in practice, let’s walk through two of the most compelling example types already in the real world:

 1. AI Agents for Web Automation